dannycab/phy481msu_f2018/assignments/homework5.md

 2. Now, construct the integral expression for the total energy associated with the charge configuration using the integral formalism: $\frac{\varepsilon_0}{2} \int E^2 d\tau$.
 Remember that the electric field in this integral expression is due to the field from both charges: $\mathbf{E} = \mathbf{E}_1 + \mathbf{E}_2$. *Do not try to integrate it.*
 3. Your integral expression can be expanded out to three terms: in principle, you can integrate one of the terms, but not the other two.
 Which two can't you integrate and why not?
 4. What is the physical significance of the two un-integrable terms?
 What must the integrable term be?

-#### 4. Exam Review

-As a result of working this problem, you will have solved a total of 4 new problems (2 short ones and 2 longer ones), which can go a long way to helping you study for the exam.
-So take this problem seriously.
-There is a link to our course goals in the menu above.
-[Go to that page and read it first!](../learning_goals.html) Then,

-1. Invent two plausible exam questions: (1) a fairly quick "clicker" like question, and (2) a more computational "homework-like" question.
-Write them both down, including your own solutions.
-If the 2nd one takes less than 5 min, how could you have made it more interesting/richer/challenging?
-If it takes more than 20 min, how could you scaffold/hint/simplify to get at the interesting physics, without making it so tedious/grungy?
-2. Write brief (just a few words!) summaries of each problem, characterizing what content your problems cover (e.g, "Coulomb's law with continuous charge distributions", or "Gauss' law", or "The divergence theorem" or etc).
-Also, which of the ["course scale learning goals"](../learning_goals.html) do your problems address?
-Which ["topic scale learning goals"](../learning_goals.html) do your problems address?
-3. Give your problems to another student and obtain another student's problems.
-Solve the other student's problems and then write about a paragraph about your understanding of the topic as it relates to the problem.
-Turn in both the other students' problems (include their name), your solutions, and your understanding as it relates to the problems.

-*Optional – feel free to share your sample questions on Piazza, so that other students might benefit from your ideas.*